ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 ***Figure 2:*** *The axis of the IMU on Pheeno.*

 #### Pheeno.readAccel()
 This function returns the accelerometer readings in the x, y, and z directions.
-These axis with respect to the robot may be seen in Figure \ref{fig:accelAxis}.
+These axis with respect to the robot may be seen in Figure [2](pheeno_programming_content#fig2).
 The sensor's measurements are output in cm/s.
 The output is stored in the variables,

 * **myRobot.IMUACCX** (The acceleration in the x direction.)
 * **myRobot.IMUACCY** (The acceleration in the y direction.)